swcarpentry/DEPRECATED-bc/git/intermediate/01-conversational-git.md

 Here are two more useful arguments to `git log`:

-* `--oneline` - Prints only the first few digits of the hash and the first line of the commit message in each revision.
+* `--oneline` - Prints only the first few characters of the hash and the first line of the commit message in each revision.
 * `--stat` - Prints out a summary of files changed in each revision.